 In recent years we have seen individuals and groups resort to litigation to change the law applied to banks.
 In response, the CBWV has helped fund amicus briefs on behalf of community bankers to ensure that the Supreme Court of West Virginia has a clear understanding of the impact of its decisions.
 The fact that the court continually sides with the community bank position is a testament to the respect that we as group receive from the state’s highest court.

 We are all painfully aware of the rapidly changing legislative, regulatory, legal and competitive landscape facing community banks.
 Maintaining awareness of these changes is an increasing challenge.
 The CBWV has become a key tool for most of us to educate new directors and reengage our existing directors.
-The Directors College and the annual Directors Conference provide forums for our directors to increase their awareness of issues and communicate directly with our regulators.
-CBWV provides high quality web based staff training through a partnership with Financial Education and Development.
+The Director’s Education Symposium and the annual Directors Conference provide forums for our directors to increase their awareness of issues and communicate directly with our regulators.
+CBWV provides high quality web-based staff training through a partnership with Financial Education and Development.

 Some of the most valuable education that we as community bankers receive comes from communication with other bankers who face the same challenges.
 Donna Tanner and her staff provide a clearing house for questions from individual members to other community bankers.
 She reports on the significant developments impacting our banks.
 Finally, once a year we come together at convention to share our experiences, solutions and lives with each other.

 Leadership Banker Development

 CBWV has a program designed for the new generation of leaders in your bank.
 This program will prepare today’s independent bank leader with the necessary skills to assure bank profitability.
 The Leadership Banker Development program will provide its members the opportunity to develop lifetime business relationships with the best and brightest people in community banking in West Virginia.